threadi/external-files-in-media-library/readme.txt

 = Can I prevent other WordPress-users from adding external files? =

-Yes, you can select under Settings > "External files in Media Library" > Permissions which roles gets the ability to add or delete external URLs in your media library.
+Yes, you can select under Settings > "External files in Media Library" > Permissions, which roles gets the ability to add or delete external URLs in your media library.

 = Can I also embed password-protected external files? =

 Yes, but these files are integrated locally and not from the external URL so that your visitors can access them without any problems.

-= Can I embed files from FTP? =
+= Can I embed files from an FTP? =

 Yes, you can [add them manually](https://github.com/threadi/external-files-in-media-library/blob/master/docs/import/ftp.md) or with the FTP-tool in Media > "Add external files".